-2017 CPA Exam Changes – What You Need to Know and How to Prepare
+2017 CPA Exam – What Changed and How You Should Prepare

-1. REG and BEC length extended to 4 hours: The overall length of the exam will increase from 14 hours to 16 hours, as 2 sections – Regulation (REG) and Business Environment & Concepts (BEC) – will increase from 3 hours per section to 4 hours per section.
+1. REG and BEC length extended to 4 hours: The overall length of the exam increased from 14 hours to 16 hours, as 2 sections – Regulation (REG) and Business Environment & Concepts (BEC) – increased from 3 hours per section to 4 hours per section.

-2. Additional testlets and new content: The exam will continue to be composed of the 4 existing sections: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
-However, each of the 4 existing sections will have 5 testlets, instead of the previous 4.
-Additionally, BEC will now include task-based simulations (TBS).
+2. Additional testlets and new content: The exam is still composed of the same 4 sections: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
+However, each of the 4 sections now has 5 testlets, instead of the previous 4.
+Additionally, BEC now includes task-based simulations (TBS).
 BEC will still include Written Communication (WC).

-What this means: The percentage of each type of content for each exam will change.
+What this means: The percentage of each type of content that is covered on each exam changed.

 Tips for success: